"The Miracle is not in Finishing... but in having the Courage to Begin!"

 Ah, but the details, you ask…

-ARE ALIVE
+WE ARE ALIVE !

 The "Faith Walkers", Margie (left) and Christine (right).